MrBuddyCasino/ESP32_MP3_Decoder/README.md

 - Built-In DAC (low quality)
 - PDM (high quality)

-Run `make menuconfig` and choose one of them in the `Audio Output Mode` menu, then re-flash.
+Run `idf.py menuconfig` and choose one of them in the `Audio Output Mode` menu, then re-flash.
 You can now connect a speaker to ground and the pins 25 and 26 for the left and right channels.

 ## Known Issues